AlirezaRoshanzamir/continuous-delivery-course/8-build-and-deployment-scripting/presentation.md

 <img src="assets/maven-project-structure.webp">

 Some shortcomings:
-- If your project doesn’t conform to Maven’s assumptions about structure and lifecycle, it can be hard to make Maven do what you want (this could be considered a feature).
+- If your project doesn't conform to Maven's assumptions about structure and lifecycle, it can be hard to make Maven do what you want (this could be considered a feature).
 - To extend it, you need to write code.
-However, it has plugins for almost everything you’d want to do.
+However, it has plugins for almost everything you'd want to do.

 ------
 ### An Overview of Build Tools: Rake
 The dominant Ruby build tool, Rake, came about as an experiment to see if Make's functionality could be easily reproduced by creating an **internal DSL** in Ruby.
 Rake has no understanding of anything except tasks and dependencies.
-However, since Rake scripts are plain Ruby, you can use Ruby’s API to carry out whatever tasks you want.
+However, since Rake scripts are plain Ruby, you can use Ruby's API to carry out whatever tasks you want.
 You have all the native power of a general-purpose programming language at your disposal.

 You can refactor and modularize your builds, and you can use your regular development environment.
 It is straightforward to debug Rake using the standard Ruby debugger.